 I have not finished Exercise 1.4 yet – stuck inside because of Storm Doris! – so I though I would jump ahead to the next part of the course material.

-I knew little of the work of Ruff, apart from what appears in Charlotte Cotton’s book (The Photograph as Contemporary Art.
-2004.
-London: Thames & Hudson), so found these two reviews, so different in some ways, so similar in others, in their appreciation of his work, interesting.
+I knew little of the work of Ruff, apart from what appears in Charlotte Cotton’s book, so found these two reviews, so different in some ways, so similar in others, in their appreciation of his work, interesting.

 Starting with Colberg, his key point seems to be that what you see is what you get, there is little depth to this work, but the work itself is the point – he uses (misuses?)
 Marshall Macluhan’s dictum “the medium is the message”.
 Rather than delving into the images themselves what Ruff gives us is concept rather than substance, the concept relying “too much on the technique” of pixelation.
 In Colberg’s view what we seem to be getting from these images is beauty, but only a superficial beauty.

 (As an aside I would quibble with Colberg’s assertion that the use in the gallery of “gigantic” prints is “pretentious”.
 In my view this is a lazy dismissal.
 It is an all to easy to use put down but does not do anything to define what the real objection is, nor what the put-down actually means.
-Take a look at ‘Pretentiousness’ by Dan Fox, 2016, London, Fitzcarraldo Editions.)
+Take a look at Fox (2016).